jodavid444/Blog_Application/README.md

 # 📖 Blog App <a name="about-project"></a>

 > The Blog app is a classic example of a blog website.
-It a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+It's a functional website that shows the list of posts and empower readers to interact with them by adding comments and liking post.
+In this project, we added api endpoints.

 ## 🛠 Built With <a name="built-with"></a>